Skip to content

 With so many exotic mortgage programs available, such as negative-amortization loans and loan programs with introductory teaser rates, it was easy to understand why borrowers did what they did.

-But times have changed, and these days it’s pretty uncommon to find a mortgage lender willing to give you an interest-only mortgage.
+Fortunately, times have changed, and these days it’s pretty uncommon to find a mortgage lender willing to give you an exotic loan, including an interest-only mortgage.

-• You get the option to pay only interest each month
+- You get the option to pay only the interest due each month

-• This means the loan amount doesn’t decrease
+- This means the loan amount doesn’t decrease with the payments

-In a nutshell, with an interest-only mortgage you have the option to just pay the interest portion of the mortgage payment each month.
+In a nutshell, an interest-only mortgage gives you the option to pay just the interest portion of the mortgage payment each month.

 A standard mortgage payment consists of two main components: principal and interest.